 We continue to provide updates on our website and directly via email as needed.

 TWU fully adheres to all provincial health orders and restrictions.
 The latest adjustments to campus operations are detailed below:

 - As of April 8, 2022, proof of vaccination (BC Vaccine Card) is no longer required to access the TWU Fitness Center or indoor Recreation programs or classes, as well as the organized social gatherings, events, and activities previously included in the provincial health orders.
 This includes the end of the specific provincial health order requiring proof of vaccination in post-secondary housing.

 - Event hosts, activity organizers and others should review the updated TWU Safe Event Standards and contact email@example.com with any questions.

 - Since March 11, 2022, masks have been optional, no longer required under a public health order, in indoor spaces on our BC Campuses except for the Wellness Center where health services are delivered.

 - This includes classrooms, lobbies, hallways, employee spaces, common lounges and other indoor facilities on-campus.

 Find all the details on what to do if you have COVID or are a close contact of someone who does on the BCCDC page for what to do if you test positive.

 COURSES & ACADEMICS

-Most TWU courses are being delivered face-to-face this fall.
+Most TWU courses are being delivered face-to-face this semester.
 The resumption of in-person learning is possible due to the impact of COVID-19 vaccines and the resulting reduced requirements for physical distancing in post-secondary education per the BC Return to Campus Guidelines.
-Many other core public health measures, including mandatory masks, hand hygiene, cleaning, and proper ventilation, are in place to protect access to this important learning environment.
+Many other core public health measures, including masks, hand hygiene, cleaning, and proper ventilation, are in place to protect access to this important learning environment.